 He’s also trying to make Mollusc as earth-friendly as possible: “There’s no way we can pretend that making and shipping these tents all over the world is in any way positive for the environment, but we will plant 100 trees in Kenya for each tent we make.”

 We haven’t tried the snail tent yet, and we have to admit that it doesn’t look all that quick to set up or light to carry, but we’ll report back when we’ve tested it ourselves.
-Meanwhile, see Mollusc on Indiegogo and check out our quick-pitch tent feature too.
+Meanwhile, see Mollusc at testing stage and check out our quick-pitch tent feature too.